tyreid27/CITS3001_Project/README.md

 - 5 levels of potent messaging

 Overall Game
-- set number of turns / days will end the game
+- set number of turns / days will end the game AND winner depends on % of green team members that will vote / not vote
 - otherwise blue running out of energy will end the game
 - uncertainty interval that is determined by input